Do Transportation and Rest Stops Affect Lung Health?

 Graham Plastow (University of Alberta); Karen Schwartzkopf-Genswein, Tim McAllister, Dallas Thomas (Agriculture and Agri-Food Canada Lethbridge)

-- varying sources of transported calves (low-stress single source ranch versus high-stress co-mingled auction market), and
+- varying sources of transported calves (ranch-direct versus auction market-derived)

-Deep naso-pharyngeal swabs will be collected from calves from various sources (single-source ranch vs. commingled auction mart calves) that have been transported (36 vs. 12 h) and rested (0, 4, 8 or 12) for various times under varying conditions (pen sizes / densities, bedding, feed and water availability) at 5 different time points in relation to loading, unloading, rest stops, reloading, and unloading to look for differences in the microbiome of the upper respiratory tract.
-They will look to see whether these factors are related to physiological indicators of stress as well as animal health and performance during the first 30 days in the feedlot.
+Nasopharyngeal swabs were collected from calves from various sources (single-source ranch vs. auction mart calves) that had been transported and rested for various times.
+Swabs were collected at different time points in relation to loading, unloading, rest stops, and after feedlot placement, and were examined to see if there were differences in the microbial populations of the upper respiratory tract over time.
+They looked to see whether these changes in respiratory microorganism population structure were related to physiological indicators of stress, animal health and performance during the first 30 days in the feedlot.

 The microbial populations in the bovine respiratory tract underwent significant and relatively rapid changes in structure and composition when cattle were transported and placed in a feedlot.
 Microbial diversity generally increased after feedlot arrival, likely due to the feedlot being a source of novel bacteria entering the respiratory tract.
 These changes continued as the animals adapted to the feedlot, in both commensal and pathogenic bacteria.
 However, several key microbial types gradually became dominant and established a more stable population over time.